A Caregiver’s Guide to Daily Needs Assessment

 I had the care giving issue on my shoulders alone but it was then also shared by my husband and sons.
 My sister lived in Iowa at the time and didn’t move back to California until after both of our parents were dead.
 When I said that I depended upon my husband and sons, though we’d take Dad for walks with the dog and my sons (my husband was usually at work), we all made conversation with dad.
 Exercise is good for keeping oneself alert but it helps those with Alzheimer’s too be at their best.
 And then I’d have to ask the boys to watch grandpa for a few minutes I had to go to the bathroom.
 I would only shower when my husband was able to sit with him.

 During that time, I didn’t check my mail without locking everything I could and with my stove and oven controls in my pockets.
 Still, you can’t think of everything.
 I set one bathroom up for Dad and then the rest of us used the “clean” bathroom.
 Dad no longer understood about toilet paper.
 And that is as nice as I can explain it.
 I had invested in brown towels with three sons but that hid the grime of having sons, it also hid things I wanted to see.
-There are many things one does not expect when you are a care giver.

 I found out about an Alzheimer’s Day Care being run at the local Lutheran Church in town and there was a bus service for Dad so he could go to “his club” a few times a week.
 This allowed me to shop or to have a dentist appointment or eye appointment, etc. for myself or for the kids as well as to be a parent volunteer in my children’s classrooms.
 I’d tuck Dad’s bus fare where the driver knew he’s always find it in his left front shirt pocket.
 And if it wasn’t there, the fee wasn’t that much, so I’d reimburse the driver when he’s drop Dad off.
 The bus was punctual so even in cold weather, we didn’t have to wait long and the drive always got Dad home on time without fail.